 Elevate the Paw

-If your dog is having a hard time putting weight on their swollen paw, elevate it above the level of their heart.
+If your dog is having difficulty putting weight on their swollen paw, elevate it above the level of their heart.
 Try a few pillows under their neck and shoulders or a folded blanket under the belly.
 This will help keep excess swelling down and offer your pet some relief while you figure out what to do next.

 Wrap the Paw